|Policy Statement:|| ||

 By February 1 of each year, the dean will report to the provost in writing on promotion and tenure recommendations arising out of his/her school on which action is to be taken for that academic year.
 The provost will specify from time to time what information the report should contain about the process, the candidate pool, and the candidates.

 Unless the peculiar features of an individual case warrant a different approach and such different approach is authorized by the provost in writing, evaluations from qualified external referees on the qualifications of the candidate in scholarship, and (if appropriate) teaching and service, must be a part of a recommendation of tenure or promotion.
+The most helpful external evaluations gauge the impact of the candidate’s ideas in their field.
 A short biographical sketch of each referee, together with a statement of his/her professional relationship to the candidate (if any) should be provided.
 Referees should be identified as nominated by the candidate or selected independently by the department, the school's promotions and tenure committee, or the dean.
 A copy of the request for an evaluation should be included.

 It is important to the integrity of the process that the dean assume accountability for promotion and tenure recommendations.
 Decanal recommendations are to reflect the dean's own judgments on the substance, the process, and the recommended outcome.
 The February 1 report of the dean therefore must include the dean's affirmative or negative recommendation on each candidate for whom the promotion or tenure review process has been completed.
+All candidates considered by the dean should receive a written evaluation that summarizes the salient conclusions and judgments from dean’s committee analysis, redacted to remove information that would reveal the source of confidential external evaluations.
 If the promotion or tenure review process has not been completed for a particular candidate because that candidate has withdrawn, the dean should so state and must ensure that a written withdrawal signed by the candidate is included in the candidate's personnel file.

 BACK TO TOP